-Wedding readings are the perfect opportunity to add a little romance or even comedy to the seriousness of the marriage ceremony.
-Ask a close friend or family member to read something thought-provoking and beautiful during your ceremony.
-Here are some of our all-time favourites.
+Wedding readings are the perfect opportunity to add romance to your marriage ceremony.
+Ask a close friend or relative to read something thought-provoking and beautiful during your ceremony.
+Here are some of the most romantic wedding readings of all time.

 Image courtesy of Rossini Photography